 These guidelines are designed to improve the quality and consistency of data collected at the country level, enhancing the accuracy of the conclusions drawn at the national, regional and global levels.
 Countries should also develop national and programme indicators that capture the specific goals of both their national strategic plan for HIV and their particular context.
-The World Health Organization (WHO), UNAIDS and partners are revising the 2015 Consolidated strategic information guidelines for HIV in the health sector, which provide more programmatic indicators.2 The revised edition is to be published in 2020.
+The World Health Organization (WHO), UNAIDS and partners have revised the 2015 Consolidated strategic information guidelines for HIV in the health sector, which provide more programmatic indicators.2 The revised edition has been published in early 2020.